 The Professional and Amateur Sports Protection Act (PASPA) of 1992, also known as the Bradley Act, expressly prohibits sports betting nationwide with four exceptions: Oregon, Delaware, Montana, and, most notably, Nevada.
-Nevertheless, gambling remains an enormous industry, with the American Gaming Association estimating that “as much as $90 billion would be wagered on the NFL… season” alone, including “as much as $4.7 billion” on the Super Bowl, with 97% of it done illegally.
+Nevertheless, online gambling for real money remains an enormous industry, with the American Gaming Association estimating that “as much as $90 billion would be wagered on the NFL… season” alone, including “as much as $4.7 billion” on the Super Bowl, with 97% of it done illegally.
 Betting on sports has long been a contentious issue in the U.S. but it may soon become a moot point if New Jersey gets its way.

 In 2011, New Jersey voters approved the legalization of sports betting and a law was passed allowing sports wagering at racetracks and casinos beginning in 2012.
 The four major sports leagues as well as the NCAA sued to block the law, arguing sports betting would inhibit the integrity of sports and lead to game fixing amongst players and coaches.
 The federal courts ultimately struck down the law as a violation of the Bradley Act.